What to wear for Business Headshots

-One of the most common questions I get asked when commissioned for business headshots is, “What should I wear?”
+One of the most common questions I get asked when commissioned for business headshots is, “What to wear for business headshot?”
 It’s a question I get asked by both men and women alike.
 Colours, tones, patterns or no patterns, light or dark—it can all be enough to make your head spin!

-I’ve been shooting women’s business headshots for many years now and the biggest concern I hear is “What to wear?” and sometimes “What NOT to wear?”
+I’ve been shooting women’s business headshots for many years now and the biggest concern I hear is “What to wear for business headshot?” and sometimes “What NOT to wear?”

 Well, have no fear.